YAML Pipeline Deployment¶

 Note

-You'll need to manually add the inputs
+You'll need to manually add the inputs and outputs sections to the generated YAML.

 Limitations¶